conjurer-rich/team-topologies-applied/_pages/home.md

 {% include section-text-two-col.html
   left_content="### MAKING YOUR FLOW VISIBLE

 What if you could make the flow of value in your organization visible?
-See the blockers to flow and identify where teams struggle with dependencies or blurry boundaries.
+See the **blockers to flow** and identify where teams struggle with **dependencies or blurry boundaries**.
 What if you would look at your organization outside-in - from your customer perspective?
 How well are you organized to deliver value with quality and speed?

-During these workshops, we support you and your teams to create a visual understanding of the flow of value, we help identify blockers and will enable a very constructive conversation on where to optimize.
+During these workshops, we support you and your teams to **create a visual understanding of the flow of value**, we help identify **blockers** and will enable a very constructive conversation on where to **optimize**.

 ### A SAFE SPACE